 You should start by looking up the assignment information in the USPTO patent assignment database.
 I went ahead and did the search for you. https://assignment.uspto.gov/patent/index.html#/patent/search/resultAbstract?id=D845004&type=patNum

-However, that may not include the most up to date...Read more »
+However, that may not include the most up to...Read more »

 Telling you how many years the patents will last, assuming you're only referring to U.S. patents, is much easier than determining which patents might be related to their "Nanovating" process.
-As well, they still have the capability to get further patents, such as through continuations or...Read more »
+As well, they still have the capability to get further patents, such as through...Read more »

 I think you've answered your own question here.
 You sound like you see the likelihood of confusion between the name "EarPods" and "AirPods", as trademarked by Apple.
-Similar sounds, appearance, meaning and commercial impression can contribute to likelihood of confusion.
-If you're determined to...Read more »
+Similar sounds, appearance, meaning and commercial impression can contribute to likelihood of confusion....Read more »

 Also, the design/logo includes words.
 So, if I change the words color and/or font does it still protect under the copyright/trademark law still?
 Even if I submit something to the copyright/trademark in black font and a specific font.